 With AF4 separation there is no column media to interact with the samples, so for very high molar mass polymers, there is no need to worry about shearing forces being applied.
 The entire separation is gentle, rapid, and non-destructive without a stationary phase that may interact, degrade, or alter the sample.

-The separation process requires three steps: During the first two steps, injection and focusing, the main flow is split, enters the channel from both ends and is balanced to meet under the injection port.
-At this point the flow will move only down and permeate through the membrane.
+The separation process requires three steps: During the first two steps, injection and focusing, the main flow is split, enters the channel from both ends.
+At this point the flow will move only down and through the membrane.
 When the sample is injected it is focused in a thin band and concentrated towards the membrane.
-After complete transfer of the sample volume the injection flow is stopped and one typically allows for another minute of focusing before the flow pattern is switched to the elution mode.
-Now the flow enters only from the inlet port and exits at the outlet which is connected to the detectors.
-Sample constituents elute separated according to size and are monitored by the array of detectors.
+The position of that band depends on the ratio of flow rates from the inlet and outlet ports – higher flow from the inlet port moves the focus position downstream.